Research Assistants & Lab Personnel

 John is a graduate of Ouachita Baptist University, where he majored in both psychology and business.
 Before pursuing his Ph.D. in Experimental Psychology, he is taking a gap year to both gain knowledge and explore his interests.
 His main research interests entail the cognitive mechanisms behind creativity, with a focus on how attention affects these processes.
 Outside of academic interests, he enjoys playing music, drawing, and running.

-Ashley is a pre-medical sophomore honors student majoring in biology and psychology.
+Ashley is a pre-medical senior honors student majoring in biology and psychology.
 She intends to pursue a career in neurology after medical school.
 Her research interests include cognitive neuroscience and analyzing the mental processes behind behavior and emotion.
 In her free time, she enjoys hiking with friends, spending time with her family, and trying new sushi restaurants.